Alastair Soane, Director of Structural Safety, said:

 “Meantime it is recommended that theatre owners, and those with similar venues, exercise vigilance and have their ceilings checked by Chartered Structural Engineers.”

-Michael Holden, Chairman of the Institute of Theatre Consultants and a member of IStructE’s History Study Group said:
+Michael Holden, Chair of the Institute of Theatre Consultants and a member of IStructE’s History Study Group said:

 “Fibrous plaster is a decorative material extensively used in older theatres and historic houses.
 It is usually made in moulded pieces on the bench and secured in place on sub frames to form the ceiling.